astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 Lifeforms.
 The first VRIL creations - the zombie and a creature dubbed the "Hunter" - show promise as a subset of VRILs called BOWs - Bio Organic Weapons.

+John Hammond was born in 1913.
+As a scientist, he has a string of successes already behind him, but he is unable to conquer his real enemy: aging and death.
+He creates the Hammond Foundation in 1979 to promote his research into solutions such as cloning. ^[[Jurassic Park: Hammond Foundation](http://jurassicpark.wikia.com/wiki/Hammond_Foundation)]

 Blackwatch's Department of Scientific Intelligence, also known as "The Shop", kills Vicky Tomlinson in 1980.
 They pursue her family, Andy